guotong1988/guotong1988.github.io/research/_posts/2025-10-01-unified-nlp.md

 ![table12](/assets/png/unified-nlp/table12.png)
 ![table34](/assets/png/unified-nlp/table3.png)

+For clarification, the human evaluation process consists of presenting the model's outputs to annotators.
+These annotators are then tasked with assessing the correctness of each output, determining if it is right or wrong.

 ### 4. Discussion

 The key advantage of prompt-based data annotation is its efficiency in batch processing.
 By including a few examples (few-shot learning) in the prompt for a LLM, the LLM can generalize and apply the annotation logic to an entire batch of data.
 Therefore, LLMs bring the amount of data labeling down to a quantity that is manageable for a single developer.
 For the relabeling step, the prompt-based LLM can be seen as a batch annotation/correction tool.
 Humans write few-shot examples into the prompts to correct noise in the training dataset.
 Although LLMs are considered a tool for batch annotation, we've found in practice that providing a large number of showcases (examples) is not very effective.
 By examining the LLM's reasoning process, we observed that it can utilize a maximum of 1-5 showcases, even when we provide 20-30.
 Unlike humans, an LLM cannot automatically induce the underlying rules from a large set of showcases and then perform annotation.
 Consequently, batch-fixing specific badcases must be achieved through other methods of prompt optimization.